Juliette Kayyem: Department of Homeland Security

-In the immediate aftermath of the Deepwater Horizon oil spill, Kayyem was tasked to direct interagency and intergovernmental affairs for the National Incident Command, overseeing a diverse interagency and interdisciplinary staff for the White House and DHS to address unprecedented issues in the response, including public safety, public engagement, environmental remediation, and legal compliance.
-For her work, she received the Coast Guard's highest civilian honor.
+On March 5, 2009, United States Department of Homeland Security Secretary Janet Napolitano appointed Juliette N. Kayyem Assistant Secretary for Intergovernmental Affairs.
+On May 7, 2015, United States Department of Homeland Security Secretary Jeh Johnson appointed Kayyem to the Homeland Security Advisory Committee.

 2014 Massachusetts gubernatorial candidacy

 In July 2013, it was reported that Kayyem was considering a bid for Governor of Massachusetts in the 2014 election.
 On August 21, 2013, Kayyem officially announced her candidacy.
 As a candidate, Kayyem endorsed raising the state minimum wage and an earned sick day mandate for workers.

-At the state party convention on June 14, 2014, Kayyem failed to receive the 15% of delegate votes required to make the primary ballot.

-Voter registration controversy

 In February 2014, it was reported by The Boston Globe that Kayyem failed to vote in either 2009 and 2010.
 At the time she was living temporarily in Washington, D.C., and did not ask for an absentee ballot for Massachusetts or register to vote in the District of Columbia.
 When asked about her voting record, Kayyem's spokesman initially stated that Kayyem had registered in the District of Columbia during those years.
 But records later showed that Kayyem was never registered in Washington.
 When confronted with this evidence, Kayyem's campaign spokesman stated that Kayyem didn't think she could vote in Massachusetts during the time in Washington.
+At the state party convention on June 14, 2014, Kayyem failed to receive the 15% of delegate votes required to make the primary ballot.

+Academia

+Since 2001, Kayyem has been a resident scholar at the Belfer Center for Science and International Affairs, serving both as executive director of the Kennedy School's Executive Session on Domestic Preparedness, a terrorism and homeland security research program, and as co-director of Harvard's Long-Term Legal Strategy for Combating Terrorism.
+She also taught courses on law and national security.
+As of fall 2011, Kayyem has returned to the Kennedy School as a lecturer in public policy.
+She is a member of the Belfer Center board of directors, and Faculty Co-Chair, Dubai Initiative.

+Private sector

+Until February 2020, Kayyem was a senior advisor to NSO Group, an Israeli technology firm known for its Pegasus spying tool.
+The company has been suspected of providing spying software that may have been used in targeted attacks against human rights activists and journalists in various countries.

+In October 2017, Kayyem became the chief executive officer of Massachusetts-based Zemcar, an on-demand and scheduled ridesharing company focused on children and seniors.
+Zemcar discontinued its rideshare services in December 2018.
+As of March 2019, Kayyem has been chief executive officer of Grip Mobility, a technology company focused on providing transparency in the rideshare industry.